joe-lam/rnasegmentediting/README.md

-# RNA Segment Editing
+# Molecular basis of target RNA cleavage by Cas13
-RNA Segment Editing
+Molecular basis of target RNA cleavage by Cas13